JamesMoore-Square-800x800-NEWheadshot-23

 The department cited “difficult economic conditions created by post-pandemic shifts in demand and supply, alongside Putin’s war in Ukraine and the associated high energy prices”, as the reasoning for extending the deadline.

-In addition to this, the Department for Levelling Up, Housing & Communities (DLUHC) announced on 9 December that construction products used in the GB market (England, Wales and Scotland), will have an extension until 30 June 2025.
-This will likely affect the majority of products in the fire safety sector.
+The Department for Levelling Up, Housing & Communities (DLUHC) announced on 9 December that construction products used in the GB market (England, Wales and Scotland), will have an extension until 30 June 2025.

-Ian Moore, Chief Executive Officer of the FIA, commented:
+Speaking a week after the extension was given in December 2022, Ian Moore, Chief Executive Officer of the FIA, commented:

 “Last week’s Government announcement on the two-and-a-half-year extension is welcome news to our industry colleagues both here in the UK and across Europe.
 Although many of our fire detection and alarm manufacturing members are already on their way to, or have already achieved the requirements of the legislation, this extension will ease the pressure on those businesses who have yet to complete their legal obligations.